GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 200 | string |  Report successfully updated| As described below

 The API will return HTTP Status code 200 if the report is updated successfully.
 If the request passes all validations, then the report is updated to Submitted status.
 If any validations fail, then the report stays in Draft status and the validation error messages are sent back as a part of the response body. see [Validation Failure Error Messages](#validation-failure-error-messages) for more information about validation errors.
+Users are expected to fix the validation errors and send the update request again to update the report so it can be submitted successfully.

 The API will return other HTTP Status codes in case of any other errors and the report will not be updated.
 Refer to the [General Error Messages](#general-error-messages) for specific details.